Stuycs-K/finalprojectapcs-4-jiang-andy-takahashi-sean/PROTOTYPE.md

   - ~~Subarray containing different orientations of each tetrimino as PVectors, outer array represents different types~~
 - (new) PVector[] blocks
   - Size 4 array, each vector contains relative position to a center block.
+- (new) int piecetype
+  - Used in ghost block methods

 ### Methods
 - (new) Tetrimino(int x, int y, int type)